 If you have anosmia, understanding your condition can put your mind at ease and help you make decisions regarding treatment.
 Here are a few questions you may want to ask your provider:

-Smell and taste are closely related.
-Your tongue can detect sweet, sour, salty and bitter tastes.
-But without your sense of smell, you wouldn’t be able to detect delicate, subtle flavors.
+Yes, but tasting things won’t seem the same as it did before you had anosmia.
+Your tongue can detect sweet, sour, salty, bitter and umami flavors.
+But without your sense of smell, you wouldn’t be able to detect subtle differences between them.

 A note from Cleveland Clinic